waw3/make/docs/documentation.md

 ### Layout: Blog (Posts Page) ###

-* **Hide site header**: Checking this option will hide the Header on the blog/posts page.
+* **Hide site header**: Checking this option will hide the header on the blog/posts page.
-* **Hide site footer**: Checking this option will hide the Footer on the blog/posts page.
+* **Hide site footer**: Checking this option will hide the footer on the blog/posts page.
 * **Show left sidebar**: Checking this option will add a sidebar on the left on the blog/posts page.
 * **Show right sidebar**: Checking this option will add a sidebar on the right on the blog/posts page.
 * **Featured Images**: Sets the style for displaying the featured image on the blog/posts page. *Post header* will display the image above the post title. *Thumbnail* will display the image using the thumbnail height (defaults to 150x150) below the post title and floated left in the content. *None* will cause the thumbnail to not be displayed.